 Strava Running Pace Calculator

-Strava is a worldwide application for tracking exercise such as running and cycling.
+Strava is a worldwide application for tracking exercises such as running and cycling.
 They have a world of valuable brand assets (adding and competing with friends, tracking personal best times against demarcated routes, and much more).
 These kinds of evergreen content have a solid element of stickiness, which brings people back to the application, increases usage, and makes people fall in love with the Strava brand.

 The example I’ve chosen here is the Strava race pace calculator.
 This asset helps runners prepare for upcoming races with a pacing chart, which shows them how they’ll need to pace themselves to reach their goals.
-This is useful for Strava users, and can be used as a tool for acquisition into the Strava ecosystem.
+This is useful for Strava users and can be used as a tool for acquisition into the Strava ecosystem.

 Discovery Vitality Active Rewards